maalwis/HEPaS/README.md

 # HEPaS
-HEPaS featuring a three-tiers architecture distributed system running on 3 different address spaces.
+HEPaS features a three-tier architecture for a distributed system that runs across three different address spaces.